BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/ldap/README.md

 OpenShift environment.
    ![Top right menu in the Openshit environment](img/1.png)

-1. Run the command: **oc project cp4i** to navigate to the cp4i project.

 1. Run the **./installldap.sh** command.
 This runs an entire build on OpenShift and it creates a brand new image that we will deploy out for MQ.
 It can take a few minutes to complete this process.
    ![Install LDAP](img/2.png)